What is Handwriting Analysis?

 What does a person’s handwriting style say about their personality and/or character?

 Graphologists say that a person’s cursive writing gives more insight into their personality.
-The manner in which you write letters and words on a page can indicate many different personality traits.
+How you write letters and words on a page can indicate many different personality traits.

-For example, if your writing tends to lean to the right, you are considered to be a more “open” person who likes to socialize.
+For example, if your writing tends to lean to the right, you are considered a more “open” person who likes socializing.
 If it tends to lean to the left, you prefer to work independently.
 If you are right-handed and your words slant to the left, it suggests that you may be rebellious.
 If it doesn’t lean, you are considered to be a logical and practical person.

 The size of the letters is also meaningful.
-If your letters are large, it means you are someone who is outgoing with a big personality.
-If the letters are small, it means that you are focused, introspective and often shy.
+If your letters are large, you are outgoing with a big personality.
+If the letters are small, you are focused, introspective, and often shy.
 If the letters are usually of average height, you are a well-adjusted person who is adaptable.

-These are just a few examples of the types of insight that can be gained by analyzing someone’s personal style.
+These are just a few examples of insight that can be gained by analyzing someone’s personal style.

 What do private investigators need to know about Handwriting Analysis?

-It is very common in investigation cases for detectives to analyze documents and other written evidence.
+In investigation cases, detectives commonly analyze documents and other written evidence.
 Criminals may leave a note at the scene of the crime.
 In other cases, a criminal or even an ex-spouse may write a threatening letter to another individual.

 In general private investigators should be aware of the practice and how it might be used to link evidence to people.
-When this is needed, a private investigator should know where to go (who to hire) to get an analysis done.
+When this is needed, a private investigator should know where to go (who to hire) to complete an analysis.

 Where to find additional information

-Following are websites that information on handwriting analysis (graphology):
+Following are websites that provide information on handwriting analysis (graphology):

-- American Association of Handwriting Analysts (AAHA) – The AAHA is a professional association of analysts and graphological experts, analysis resources and tools.
+• American Association of Handwriting Analysts (AAHA) – The AAHA is a professional association of analysts and graphological experts, assessment resources, and tools.

-- American Society of Professional Graphologists (ASPG) – The ASPG is a society of professional graphologists and professions who work to further handwriting analysis through education, research, and academics.
+• American Society of Professional Graphologists (ASPG) – The American Society of Professional Graphologists is a society of professional graphologists and professionals who work to further handwriting analysis through education, research, and academics.

-- Handwritingpro – Provides information on graphology, analysis, character traits, behavior profiles, personality portraits.
+• Handwritingpro – Provides information on graphology, analysis, character traits, behavior profiles, and personality portraits.

-- International Handwriting Analysis Society – Website with articles and resources for use by private investigators and everyday people.
+• International Handwriting Analysis Society – Website with articles and resources for private investigators and everyday people.

 Questions and Comments

-If you have any questions about handwriting analysis or graphology, please post a message below.
+If you have questions about handwriting analysis or graphology, please post a message below.